trevorwslee/AWeatherClock/README.md

 You will need this `APP_ID` in order to setup for `AWeatherClock` -- please refer to the section [Basic Hardcoded Configurations](#basic-hardcoded-configurations----configh)

-Also, [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay) for Android phone (or Chrome OS / Android simulator etc) is an essential part of `AWeatherClock` since most settings -- including alarm setups and slideshow photos upload -- can be done with remote UI realized on your Android phone with the help of DumbDisplay Android app
+Also, [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay) for Android phone (or Chrome OS / Android simulator etc) is an essential part of `AWeatherClock` since most settings -- including alarm setups and slideshow photos upload -- can be done with remote UI realized on your Android phone with the help of DumbDisplay Android app.

+Notice that the remote UI on your Android phone is driven by the sketch -- i.e. the control flow of the UI is programmed in the sketch -- hence, other than the DumbDisplay Android app, there is no specific mobile app for `AWeatherClock`.

+You may want to refer to [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/) for a bit more details about  [DumbDisplay Arduino library](https://github.com/trevorwslee/Arduino-DumbDisplay) and [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay).

+Indeed, there are many [external] data `AWeatherClock` would need to acquire (including the *weather situation icon* PNG file) -- some from the Internet; some via DumbDisplay Android app; some from the Internet via DumbDisplay Android app

+* NTP timezone
+  - the initial timezone of your MCU is hardcoded to the macro `INIT_TIMEZONE` defined in `config.h`
+  - after weather info gathering, timezone of your MCU is set to the timezone returned with the weather info
+* Location for weather info
+  - according to hardcode query string (`DEF_OPEN_WEATHER_API_LOCATION` defined in `config.h`), or
+  - based on GPS location of your phone queried via DumbDisplay Android app
 * Photos to upload can be acquired in the following ways:
   - randomly from the Internet
     * [picsum.photos](https://picsum.photos/)